Efficient Image Denoising by Low-Rank Singular Vector Approximations of Geodesics' Gramian Matrix: Method

-This eigensolver returns when all requested triplets satisfy the convergence criterion.
-However, the eigensolver may reach its maximum achievable accuracy before the residual norm reduces below the above convergence tolerance.
-If the tolerance is set below this limit the eigensolver may stagnate whereas if the limit is overestimated, then the number of iterations of the second stage will increase, making the whole solver more expensive.
+This eigensolver is implemented until the convergence criterion is satisfied by all the requested triplets.
+However, it is plausible for this eigensolver to reach its best accuracy before the residual norm falls below the aforementioned convergence limit.
+While the stagnation of the eigensolver is observed if the tolerance is set below that limit, the execution time of the second state may be increased if the tolerance is overestimated.